 There are all sorts of fantastic materials that exist all over the Internet that will allow you to create your own ‘immersive’ English experience, meaning that you can create a similar environment to one you might find in an English-speaking country, all from the comfort of your own home, phone, and computer.

-From listening to podcasts in English, to finding an English conversation partner through things like italki or Cambly, to switching your phone to English, watching English films and TV series, you can create your own immersive English experience, while not only saving yourself a huge amount of money but also allowing you to fit in your learning around your schedule.
+From listening to podcasts in English, to finding an English conversation partner through things like Preply, Cambly or italki, to switching your phone to English, watching English films and TV series, you can create your own immersive English experience, while not only saving yourself a huge amount of money but also allowing you to fit in your learning around your schedule.

 Perhaps you’re already doing this, and if so, kudos to you.